The complete guide to personal loans in South Africa

-- Your credit score – If you have a bad credit score, a short term or payday loan might be better for you.
-Payday lenders usually don’t carry out a credit check when you apply.
-However, a good credit score gives you access to lower interest rates.
+Your credit score – If you have a bad credit score, a short term or payday loan might be easier to obtain.

-- What do you want to use the money for? – If you wish to use the loan funds for something specific like a car or a motorbike, there are vehicle finance providers who cater for this type of loan.
-They offer lower interest rates if you use the car or motorbike to secure the loan.
-If you want to pay off existing debt, then a debt consolidation loan might work more in your favour.
+What do you want to use the money for? – If you wish to use the loan for something specific like a car or a motorbike, there are vehicle finance providers that can assist.
+They offer lower interest rates if you use the car or motorbike as security.
+If you want to pay off existing debt, then debt consolidation might work more in your favour.

 How do you qualify for a personal loan?

 General requirements include:

 You must be earning a regular, monthly salary or income; and

 Having South African citizenship or a South African residence permit.

 For a secured loan, you need documents that show proof of ownership for the asset you’re using to guarantee the credit.

 How do you make a personal loan application?

 Before applying, it is important to go over your options one last time: